This Article was updated after Colin O’Brady completed his unsupported and unassisted solo Antarctica traverse.

 Team size: solo, Distance covered: 1,745 km, Duration: 59 days, Mode of Transport: Skiing

-Felicity Aston conquered one of the last remaining firsts for women in 2012 by becoming the first woman to complete a crossing of Antarctica relying only on human power.
+Felicity Aston conquered one of the last remaining firsts for women in 2012 by becoming the first woman to complete a solo crossing of the Antarctic continent and becoming the first person doing so relying only on human power.
 She started on November 25th 2011 from Leverett Glacier and ended her journey after 1,745 km at Hercules Inlet. (source)

 Team size: 1 + motorised support team, Distance covered: 638 km, Duration: 10 days, Mode of Transport: Tricycle and motorised support team

 Maria Leijerstam pioneered a new method of travelling in the snow in 2013, when she reached the South Pole using a specially modified tricycle.
 She set out from the edge of the Ross Ice Shelf and reached the Pole after only 10 days on December 27th 2013.
 She cycled from 10 to 17 hours each day.
 Her expedition has been criticised for using motorised support (sources 1, 2)